View

 Equity Financing

 For startups ready to scale, equity financing presents a path to secure significant investment in exchange for a share of ownership.
-This can not only bring in funds essential for growth, often equity financing comes with expertise, mentorship, and networks that can propel a business forward.
+Not just funds essential for growth, equity financing often also comes with expertise, mentorship, and networks that can propel a business forward.

 If you’re considering equity financing for your startup, take a look at these resources: